pdp11/sits/README.md

 ### Using SITS

 Type ^Z to a teletype to log in, or Escape on a TV display.
-Since no users are registered, just type Enter to get the `#` System Sphere prompt.
-Type `LOGO` to run logo, or `DDT` to run the debugger.
+Log in as GUEST.
+Type `: 0; .
+SLOGO` to run Logo.

 Useful commands in DDT are `:HELP` to see a list of commands, `:SETD` to set the current directory, `:LISTF` to list files, and `:LOGOUT` to